Matthew 16

 Jesus blesses Peter, promises to build his church, gives kingdom keys, and declares that the gates of Hades will not overpower his church.

-18 I also tell you that you are Peter, and on this rock I will build my assembly, and the gates of Hades will not prevail against it.
+18 And I tell you that you are Peter, and on this rock I will build My church, and the gates of Hades will not prevail against it.

-19 I will give to you the keys of the Kingdom of Heaven, and whatever you bind on earth will have been bound in heaven; and whatever you release on earth will have been released in heaven.”
+19 I will give you the keys of the kingdom of heaven.
+Whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven.”

 Jesus begins teaching plainly that he must suffer, die, and be raised.